carbonWinter/the-big-guns/automobile-accidents.md

   - heading: When should you get a lawyer for a car accident?
     content: Right away!
-Insurers often look to settle personal injury claims within the first few days after an accident, typically via a fast offer of a few thousand dollars and a ""verbal release"" that you can give to speed things along.
+Insurers often look to settle personal injury claims within the first few days after an accident, typically via a fast offer of a few thousand dollars and a "verbal release" that you can give to speed things along.
 This is a sure sign that the insurer is concerned about the value of the claim, and it is the insurance company's best shot at minimizing what it has to pay you for your claim.
 They are hoping you don't hire good car accident lawyers.